hwayne/learntla-v2/docs/core/nondeterminism.rst

   /\ sum = 417
   /\ i = 5

+.. todo:: Here would be a good place to talk about auxiliary variables, so that we can see what operation actually happened

 So 417 is ((((0+1)+9)*6)*7)-3.

 (This spec got me curious: what's the *smallest* number we can't reach in 5 inputs?
-There's no *easy* way ot do this as a single model-check.
+There's no *easy* way to do this as a single model-check.
 Instead I wrote a script to run the model checker `from the command line <topic_cli>` with every value of ``Target`` from 0 to 1000.
 The first number that doesn't produce an error trace is 851.)

 Summary
 ==========